MapColonies/eslint-config/README.md

 # ESLint config

-A collection of ESLint configs for various frameworks and environments.
+A collection of [ESLint](https://eslint.org/) configs for various frameworks and environments.
+The package only supports eslint 9 and above using the flat configuration.

 ## Available Configs